IIIF/api/source/extension/georef/index.md

 ### 3.4 Georeferencing Annotation `body`

-The `body` of a Georeferencing Annotation contains the data you would like to relate `[@BRYAN maybe rewrite this sentence?]` to some Canvas or IIIF Image Service.
-In our case, the `body` contains the GCPs.
-Since geospatial coordinates are encoded as GeoJSON-LD, the value for `body` _MUST_ be a GeoJSON Feature Collection `[@BRYAN why is this a requirement of using GeoJSON-LD?]`.
-Each Feature in the GeoJSON Feature Collection represents a single GCP.
-The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries, and _SHOULD_ contain at least three Features.
-To warp a resource and overlay it on a geospatial map, and to transform the pixel mask to a GeoJSON Polygon, at least three GCPs are needed.
-See the section about [the `transformation` Property](#3.6-the-transformation-property) for more details.
+The `body` of a Georeferencing Annotation contains geospatial information to apply to the resource noted in the `target` property.
+For the purposes of this extension the `body` contains the GCPs.
+The value for `body` _MUST_ be a GeoJSON Feature Collection.
+The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries, and _SHOULD_ contain at least three Point Features as prescribed by Section 2.2.

-polynomial

 ### 3.5 The `resourceCoords` Property

-The `resourceCoords` property is defined by this document in order to supply the resource coordinates from the IIIF Canvas or Image Service along with the WGS84 `coordinates` in a Feature to form a single GCP.
+The `resourceCoords` property is defined by this document in order to supply the resource coordinates from the IIIF Canvas or Image Service with the WGS84 `coordinates` in a Feature to form a single GCP.
 Each Feature in the Feature Collection _MUST_ have the `resourceCoords` property in the `properties` property.
 The value is an array representing a resource coordinate at (x, y) and _MUST_ be exactly in that order.
 Here is an example of a Feature with the `resourceCoords` property:

 {% include api/code_header.html %}
 ```json-doc